TIBCOSoftware/snappydata/docs/security/security.md

   (objectClass=groupOfUniqueNames))(|(cn=%GROUP%)(name=%GROUP%)))
 ```

-The token "%GROUP%" is replaced by the actual group name in search pattern.
-A custom search filter should use the same as placeholder for group name.
+The token "%GROUP%" is replaced by the actual group name in the search pattern.
+A custom search filter should use the same as a placeholder, for the group name.
 The default member attribute list is: member,uniqueMember.
 The LDAP group resolution is recursive, meaning a group can refer to another group (see example below).
 There is no detection for broken LDAP group definitions having a cycle of group references and such a situation leads to a failure in GRANT or REFRESH_LDAP_GROUP with StackOverflowError.

 An LDAP group entry can look like below: